kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 38 RAIDS.md

 ### RAID level 0: Striping
 Serves as an upperbound on performance and capacity.
 Helps optimize the speed of your hard drives.
 If one drive fails though, you will lose all of your data.
+- Striping improves performance by dividing data into sectors and writing those sectors simultaneously across multiple drives
 ![[Pasted image 20231127213232.png]]
 spread the blocks of the array across the disks in a round-robin fashion.
 We call the blocks in the same row a ***stripe***
 ![[Pasted image 20231127213605.png]]
 Chunk sizes affect performance of the array.
 Small chunk size implies many files will get striped across many disks.
 Large chunk size reduces parallelism
+- Low latency (time it takes from data to transfer from one to another) due to utilizing multiple disks
+- disadvantages of raid 0 is that if one disk fails, all data in the is at risk. doesn't provide fault tolerance.
+- risk of data loss .
+- lack of redundancy

+### Raid level 1: Mirroring
+- Making more than one copy of each block in the system. each copy should be placed on a separate disk.